tytrusty/Shape-Matching-Element-Method/README.md

     savepath

 ### C++ MEX Compilation
-**TODO** -- until I add instruction for this you cannot run vem_nurbs.m Costly functions are implemented in C++ and executed from Matlab from the C++ MEX API.
+Costly functions are implemented in C++ and executed from Matlab via the C++ MEX API.
 Compiling these is **required** for the NURBs simulation example.
 The following steps may be used to compile the C++ files:

     cd ${SOURCE_DIRECTORY}/matlab
     mkdir build